Better together

 One queue for the whole family

-Whether the question is about an invoice in Studio, a call sheet in CallBoard, or a share link in Post-Production, it lands in one support center with your workspace context attached.
+Whether the question is about an invoice in Studio, a call sheet in CallBoard, a cull in Darkroom, a timeline in Cutroom, or a share link in Post-Production, it lands in one support center with your workspace context attached.
 No "please contact the other product's team."

 People, with names